 I joined the Woods Hole Oceanographic Institution in Fall 2024.
-Before that, I was an NSF NCAR Postdoctoral Fellow in the ASP program jointly between Computational and Information Systems Lab (CISL) and (CGD) section and a Postdoctoral Research Associate in the Department for Earth, Environmental and Planetary Sciences (DEEPS) at Brown Univeristy with Baylor Fox-Kemper and Chris Horvat.
+Before that, I was an NSF NCAR Postdoctoral Fellow and a Postdoctoral Research Associate at Brown University with Baylor Fox-Kemper and Chris Horvat.

 I graduated from Scripps Institution of Oceanography (SIO) in November 2020 in Physical Oceanography with my advisors Arthur "Art" Miller, Sarah Gille, and Bruce Cornuelle, and short postdoc with Nick Lutsko.
 Prior to that I studied at GEOMAR in Kiel (2009-2012) and ETH Zurich (2013-2015) Atmosphere, Ocean, and Climate working with Tapio Schneider, Noel Keenlyside and Mojib Latif.

-My research focuses on processes that are related to large biases in climate models and the predictability of mid-latitude weather.
+My research focuses on fundamental processes that drive biases in Earth System Models and limit the predictability of the Earth system.
 My topics span from ocean surface waves to large-scale Rossby waves and the atmospheric general circulation.
 I currently focus on:

 • Stochastic air-sea fluxes